What to Expect

 - Surgery to take about 1.5 to 2 hours

 - Recover from anesthesia for 1 hour before you are transferred from recovery room to a patient room

 - Stay 1 night at the hospital and be discharged home the next day, usually early afternoon

 - Pain or discomfort 5-7 days POST – OP

 - Some difficulty swallowing food (feeling of food stuck in your throat) which may last weeks

 - Upper abdominal pain with deep breathing

 - You will have absorbable sutures hidden under your skin with skin glue on top of your skin.
 It will fall off over the next 2-3 weeks, or you may have staples that need to be removed in 2 weeks

 After your surgery will be sent home on a FULL liquid diet (soups, protein shakes, yogurt, malt o meal) for 5 to 7 days and then advance your diet to soft mushy food for another 5 days after that, slowly increase your diet as tolerated (avoid difficult food to swallow) rice, bread, pasta, and solid meat needs to be eaten last.
 Mashed potatoes are soft, but many patients feel that they do not go down well.
 Avoid extreme hot or cold food/ drinks for the few days after surgery as they can cause esophageal spasms.
+Avoid carbonated beverages for 4 weeks after surgery.
 Make sure to drink lots of fluids when eating to help wash the food down.

 - Unless otherwise directed, you may shower daily with your choice of soap and water to keep your incision clean and help reduce the risk of skin infection.